-a.
+- a.
 Decorum.
 The guidelines for courteous and orderly behavior set forth in the Local Rules are in Attachment 2.
-Counsel must ensure all participants always observe these conventions.

-For emphasis, the Court does not tolerate personal invective directed at any person.
+Counsel must ensure all participants always observe these conventions. - For emphasis, the Court does not tolerate personal invective directed at any person.
 Address one another, all witnesses, the jury, and the Court with courtesy and respect.
-Do not interrupt.
+Do not interrupt. - b.

-b.
 Hours.
-Hours during trial vary depending upon the type of case and the needs of the parties, counsel, witnesses, jurors, and the Court.

-The Court typically convenes the jury at 9:00 a.m. and typically adjourns shortly after 5:00 p.m.
+Hours during trial vary depending upon the type of case and the needs of the parties, counsel, witnesses, jurors, and the Court. - The Court typically convenes the jury at 9:00 a.m. and typically adjourns at 5:00 p.m.
 Expect to arrive earlier and stay later than the jury for trial conferences.
-Court recesses one hour for lunch and twenty minutes each morning and afternoon.
+Court recesses one hour for lunch and twenty minutes each morning and afternoon. - c.

-The Court might not conduct trial on Fridays due to conferences, criminal hearings, and other regularly scheduled matters.

-c.
 Courtroom access.
-Arrange in advance by email with the Case Manager for any necessary access before or after normal hours.

-Enter and leave the courtroom only by the front, public doors.
-Do not use the Court's other doors absent permission.
+Arrange in advance by email with the Case Manager for any necessary access before or after normal hours. - Enter and leave the courtroom only by the front, public doors.
+Do not use the Court's other doors absent permission. - d.

-d.
 Seating.
-The Court designates the table closest to the jury for Plaintiff or Prosecution.

-The Case Manager will note the original seating position of all counsel on a chart for the Court's reference.
+The Court designates the table closest to the jury for Plaintiff or Prosecution. - The Case Manager will note the original seating position of all counsel on a chart for the Court's reference.
 Remain situated throughout trial or hearing.
-Seek permission before making any change.
+Seek permission before making any change. - e.

-e.
 New documents offered.
 File all original documents as soon as practicable.
-Handing documents to the Court or Case Manager does not constitute filing.

-Have ready for the Court two copies of documents filed during or within seven days prior to trial or hearing.
+Handing documents to the Court or Case Manager does not constitute filing. - Have ready for the Court two copies of documents filed during or within seven days prior to trial or hearing. - f.

-f.
 Witnesses.
-Counsel must instruct witnesses in advance on courtroom decorum and duties under the Rule when invoked.

-The parties are responsible to summon their respective witnesses when called.
+Counsel must instruct witnesses in advance on courtroom decorum and duties under the Rule when invoked. - The parties are responsible to summon their respective witnesses when called.
 The Court will not recess to permit counsel to call a missing witness unless a witness fails to appear on subpoena.